ansible/ansible-lint/docs/profiles.md

 # Profiles

-Ansible-lint profiles gradually increase the strictness of rules as your Ansible content lifecycle.
+Ansible-lint profiles gradually increase the strictness of rules as your Ansible content lifecycle matures.
 To configure linter to use a specific profile, read [applying-profiles][].

 !!! note